auds-hobbies/auds-hobbies.github.io/README.md

     <li> Data Science </li>
     <li> Data Analysis </li>
 </ul>
-    Journey through my portfolio, where each projects is an embodiment of a data-driven solution.
+    Journey through my portfolio, where each project is an embodiment of a data-driven solution.

 <h1>DATA ANALYSIS PORTFOLIO</h1>
 Below is a list of my projects accomplished with tools such as Power BI, Excel, python etc: